Xena Warrior Princess and Gabrielle meet Jesus.

 A young man in rich garments stepped outside, and stood beside the doorway.
 His eyes scanned through the passing crowd.
-A young man in dusty, plain garments stepped out of the crowd and came over to him.
+A different young man in dusty, plain garments stepped out of the crowd and came over to him.

 He spoke respectfully, “Good day, Joseph of Arimathea.”